 Melbourne Water's Sugarloaf Bushfire Risk Management Plan identifies actions to mitigate bushfire risk within the catchment area and to our at-risk assets.
 In determining risk and risk management the international standard for risk management, ISO 31000:2009 is used.

-Melbourne Water has developed the Electrical Line Clearance Management Plan which outline our responsibilities for clearing vegetation to manage the fire risk from power lines on our estate and ensure our compliance with relevant legislation.
+Melbourne Water has also developed AM PLA MW Electrical Line Clearance Management which outline our responsibilities for clearing vegetation to manage the fire risk from power lines on our estate and ensure our compliance with relevant legislation.